-AIMS offers an intensive one-year postgraduate course leading to a Structured Master's in Mathematical Sciences, formally accredited by the Universities of Cape Town, Stellenbosch, and the Western Cape.
+AIMS South Africa offers an intensive one-year postgraduate course leading to a Structured Master's in Mathematical Sciences, formally accredited by the Universities of Cape Town, Stellenbosch, and the Western Cape.
 The programme is taught in association with the faculty of the Universities of Cambridge, Oxford and Paris Sud XI.

 The course provides both a broad overview of cutting-edge sciences and strong mathematical and computing research skills.
 The course is unique, offering students exposure to a range of topics, thereby allowing them to make an informed choice as to their future specialisation.
 The goal is to develop well-rounded scientists, with excellent problem-solving skills, capable of creative thinking and genuine innovation.
 There is a strong grounding in end-to-end skills, from problem formulation, estimation, prioritization, and generally applicable mathematical and computing methods, through to clear and concise scientific report writing.
 A number of modules which also make the course interesting and relevant to prospective mathematics and science teachers have been included.